-The acquisition in AO-LGS is very similar to the acquisition in AO-NGS, with the differences that:
+The acquisition in AO-LGS is very similar to the acquisition in AO-NGS, with the following differences:

-- The laser is first acquired (i.e. centered and focused) by the telescope operator - The NGS guide star becomes the Tip-Tilt guide star (which can also be the target if bright enough)
+- After the NGS/Tip-tilt star is centred on the FOV, the laser is first acquired on-axis (i.e. centered and focused) by the telescope operator.
+The high order (also called the pseudo-NGS) loop and the jitter loops are then closed on the laser - The NGS guide star is centred on the STRAP and becomes the Tip-Tilt star (which can also be the target).
+The Tip-Tilt loop is closed on the star.